dylan-chong/engr201-assignments/Final Report.md

 the fake articles.
 Given the popularity of the fake articles on Facebook [@fakeNewsStudy], this form of censorship would certainly slow the spread.
 This would reduce the advertising revenue gained from fake news, therefore reducing financial motivations.
-It would also likely reduce the effectiveness in terms of boosting the popularity of a party/candidate.
+Censorship would also likely reduce the effectiveness in terms of boosting the popularity of a party/candidate, due to the reduced popularity.

 ### Prevention of Hateful Behaviour